MORE IN THIS SECTION

 Peer Support Groups

 People process and express their grief in many different ways.
 Recognizing these differences, we offer a variety of groups that are designed to ensure that those wanting support can participate in programs that resemble their style of grief.
 Groups can offer individuals with the opportunity to connect with others, as well as add to their supportive community that can be a positive influence as they navigate their way through grief.
-All groups that are hosted by Hospice are led by one of our Social Workers.

 Expand All